open/close all folders

-- Not So Stoic: Her desperate/tearful pleading for Lightning not to leave her is a stark contrast to everything she's done before then.
+- OOC Is Serious Business: On the Final Day, her desperate/tearful pleading for Lightning not to leave her alone is a stark contrast to everything she's said/done before then.

 - Other Me Annoys Me: Due to their conflicting attitudes, Lightning sees her as a nuisance.
 Or, rather, she sees her younger self as a nuisance.

-- Soul Jar: Though she is a manifestation of Lightning, she is also the container for Serah's soul.
+- Soul Jar: Though she is a manifestation of Lightning's emotions, she is also the container for Serah's soul.

 - Summon Magic: She uses chaos to summon monsters.

-- The Trickster: All information so far describes her as being unpredictable and mischievous, and she enjoys playing with people like toys.
+- The Trickster: She's unpredictable and mischievous, and enjoys playing with people like toys.

 - Troll: She'll show up unexpectedly most of the time just to toy with Lightning or any of her friends, though it ranges from light teasing to emotional blackmail to get them to do what she wants them to.
 Which, considering who she's a Literal Split Personality of, may have some interesting implications as to what the younger Claire Farron was like....